supersimplesuper/docs/website/docs/privacy_policy.md

 - register to use the Service,
 - use the Service,
-- contact the superapi.com.au support team and,
+- contact the superapi.com.au support team, and
 - visit our Website.

 You can always choose not to provide Your personal information to superapi.com.au, but it may mean that we are unable to provide You with the Service.